nixon-voxell/TransformerChatbot/README.md

 Goal of this project:
 The goal of this model is to train a chatbot that can remembers chat history and stores it in some form of states.
 The model will then be able to reply accurately based on current query and history states.

+License
+---
+This project is under the GNU Public License, Version 3.